top of page

 • Data scientists stop trusting shared systems

-• Standards break down because deadlines take priority
+• Standards erode as deadlines take priority

 Comments